myparcelnl/sdk/README.md

     ->getConsignmentByApiId()
     ->getByReferenceId()

-    ->clearConsignmentsCollection() // Clear the collection
+    // Clear the collection
+    ->clearConsignmentsCollection()

-    ->createConcepts() // Create concept shipment in the MyParcel Backoffice ->deleteConcepts()
+    // Create or delete concept shipments in the MyParcel Backoffice ->createConcepts()
+    ->deleteConcepts()

     ->getOneConsignment()